Preparing For College Timeline

 - Notify testing companies to send your scores directly to the colleges to which you are applying (if you didn’t already designated these schools when registering for the tests.)

-- The FAFSA (Free Application for Student Aid) will be available in November, but cannot be completed before January 1.
+- The FAFSA (Free Application for Student Aid) will be available to fill out beginning October 1.
 This is the form you will complete to find out which financial aid you are eligible to receive from the government.
 The deadline for filing is February 1.
 (See link on FAFSA in Resources for more information.)

 - Don’t slack in the classroom while waiting for admissions decisions; colleges will want a copy of your final transcript.
 No Senioritis Allowed!